Cursor — Rules

 |---|---|---|

 activation_mode | Translated Conversion type: Translated Actively mapped to the target provider’s equivalent field during conversion.
-Learn more → | Four activation modes documented: Always (alwaysApply: true injects rule into every prompt), Auto-Attached (globs frontmatter matches edited files), Agent Requested (description frontmatter triggers model to pull in the rule), and Manual (no frontmatter triggers, referenced explicitly with @ruleName). |
+Learn more → | Four activation modes documented: Always (alwaysApply: true injects rule into every prompt), Apply to Specific Files (globs frontmatter matches edited files via glob syntax), Apply Intelligently (description frontmatter lets the Agent determine relevance), and Apply Manually (no frontmatter triggers, referenced explicitly with @ruleName). |

 file_imports | Translated Conversion type: Translated Actively mapped to the target provider’s equivalent field during conversion.
 Learn more → | MDC rule bodies may reference other files via @path syntax that inlines the referenced file into the rule context. |

 hierarchical_loading | Translated Conversion type: Translated Actively mapped to the target provider’s equivalent field during conversion.
-Learn more → | Rules can live in nested .cursor/rules/ directories within a project; rules in a subtree apply when working with files under that subtree, enabling monorepo-style scoping. |
+Learn more → | Rules can live in nested .cursor/rules/ directories within a project; rules in a subtree apply when working with files under that subtree, enabling monorepo-style scoping.
+AGENTS.md also supports nested files in subdirectories for granular context-specific guidance. |

 | Legacy .cursorrules file | Translated Conversion type: Translated Actively mapped to the target provider’s equivalent field during conversion.
 Learn more → | A single .cursorrules file at the project root is still honored for backwards compatibility; the .cursor/rules/ directory is the current recommended layout. |

 | MDC (Markdown + frontmatter) file format | Translated Conversion type: Translated Actively mapped to the target provider’s equivalent field during conversion.
-Learn more → | Rules are .mdc files — Markdown bodies with YAML-style frontmatter exposing description, alwaysApply, and globs fields. |
+Learn more → | Rules are .mdc or .md files — Markdown bodies with YAML-style frontmatter exposing description, alwaysApply, and globs fields.
+Both extensions are documented. |

 | @path file inlining inside rule bodies | Preserved Conversion type: Preserved Syntax survives conversion but the target provider may not interpret it.
 Learn more → | @path tokens inside an .mdc body inline the referenced file's contents so rules can compose reusable snippets. |